Buildkit

 The preferred method for building container images is Buildkit since it provides the most caching resulting in the best performance.

-When setting up a container build from scratch the follow is preferred.
+When setting up a container build from scratch the follow is preferred (or use Gitlab Component).

 container: